Třeboň: History

 Třeboň was established around the middle of the 12th century.
 Around 1300, Třeboň was already fortified.
 In 1341, it was first referred to as a town.
 In 1366, Třeboň's Czech name first appeared, and the Rosenberg family became owner of the estate.
 During their rule, the town gained importance and wealth.
 In 1376, Třeboň gained royal town privileges.
 At the end of the 14th century, the fortifications strengthened, which helped resist attacks during the Hussite Wars.

 The greatest development occurred in the 16th and early 17th centuries, when Jakub Krčín was at the head of the Rosenberg family business and started to establish new ponds in the area.
-The region became famous as a fish pond farming area.
+The region became famous as a fishpond farming area.
 The end of prosperity came with extinction of the Rosenberg family, troop invasions, and several large fires.
 Třeboň further suffered during the Thirty Years' War, when it was held by a regiment of Scots led by Colonel Sir John Seton from 1620 to early 1622.
-From 1660 to the 20th century, the House of Schwarzenberg owned the town and the estate.
+From 1660 to the 20th century, the Schwarzenberg family owned the town and the estate.

 The town slowly recovered and remained economically unimportant until the 19th century, when it became a district town.
 Until 1918, Třeboň – Wittingau was part of Austria-Hungary, in the district with the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

 After World War II, the first larger industry (clothing factory and large-scale agricultural production) was established in the town.
 In 1960, the Třeboň district was abolished and the town received spa status.